wultra/mtoken-sdk-android/docs/Operation-Expiration.md

 If the device is [registered to receive push notifications](Using-Push-Service.md), it will receive an [`PushMessageOperationFinished `](https://github.com/wultra/mtoken-sdk-android/blob/develop/library/src/main/java/com/wultra/android/mtokensdk/push/PushParser.kt#L80#docucheck-keep-link) notification with the [`TIMEOUT `](https://github.com/wultra/mtoken-sdk-android/blob/develop/library/src/main/java/com/wultra/android/mtokensdk/push/PushParser.kt#L115#docucheck-keep-link) result when the operation expires.

-Operation list should be refreshed on such notification.
+The operation list should be refreshed on such notification.

 Please be aware that push notifications are not guaranteed to be received.
 There are several scenarios where push notification delivery will fail, such as:

 - user didn't grant notification permission to your app
 - network error occurred
-- notification token has expired and is waiting for renewal
+- the notification token has expired and is waiting for renewal
 - ... other situations not under the developer's control

 ## Local Handling